TomasBoda/search-engine-web/README.md

 This is a helper step in which we create a hash map with keys representing terms and values representing the number of documents in which the term has occured at least once.
 This hash map will be helpful to us in generating the document vectors and weighing the vector elements.

 #### 5. Vectorizing documents
-This is the most important step in the preprocessing.
+This is the most important step in the preprocessing stage.
 For each document, we generate a vector, where the vectors of all documents are of the same dimension (the dimension of the dictionary).
 This is crucial for searching, since we are going to be calculating distances between vectors.

 First, we iterate through all documents.
 For each document, we iterate over all terms in the shared dictionary.
 If the current term is not present in the document, we put `0` to the document vector.
 Otherwise we calculate the weighted value of the term.
 To calculate the weighted value, we follow these steps:
 1. `tf = number of occurences of the term in the document / number of all terms in the document`